difference between roth ira and ira

 Roth IRA is also a type of personal savings account intended to assist with retirement planning.
 However, the primary difference here is that the contributions you make to your Roth IRA account are after-tax – meaning you pay taxes on your contributions before depositing them into your account.
 On the other hand, withdrawals made during retirement are tax-free.
 It is worth noting that there are income restrictions on who can contribute to a Roth IRA.

-See also difference between buy and purchase
+See also difference between say and tell

 The Differences between Roth IRA and IRA